-NOTE: Meeting the admissions requirements does not ensure admission, as the School is limited to admitting 72 freshman students.
+NOTE: Meeting the admissions requirements does not ensure admission, as the Medical School is limited to admitting 72 first-year students.
 Although the Admissions Committee uses no quotas, active efforts are made to recruit qualified applicants from groups traditionally underrepresented in the medical profession.

 LETTERS OF RECOMMENDATION:

-SIUMED requests applicants to submit letters of recommendation when they are invited to submit a supplementary application.
-At that point, applicants have two options:
+Applicants have to submit letters of recommendation when they are invited to submit a supplementary application.
+There are two options: